icssc/ZotMeal/docs/Frontend.md

 ## 📂 Components

-All of the components used in ZotMeal's web app are defined in `📂components`.
+All of the components used in PeterPlate's web app are defined in `📂components`.

-ZotMeal extends a lot of the [shad/cn](https://ui.shadcn.com/) library's components.
-As such, you may be better off looking at their documentation to implement your own component for ZotMeal.
+PeterPlate extends a lot of the [shad/cn](https://ui.shadcn.com/) library's components.
+As such, you may be better off looking at their documentation to implement your own component for PeterPlate.

 See [Components](#components) for more details on each unique component.

 ## 📂 Context

-All of the [contexts](https://react.dev/learn/passing-data-deeply-with-context) used in ZotMeal's webapp are defined in `📂context`.
+All of the [contexts](https://react.dev/learn/passing-data-deeply-with-context) used in PeterPlate's webapp are defined in `📂context`.

 Essentially, a context is a method of passing information between components without having to **prop drill**, or pass props deeply into children that may